 Candidates for positions at the Associate Professor or Professor rank with tenure require a higher level of scrutiny for an appointment at this level.
 In most schools, an offer with tenure includes consultation with the school's Tenure Committee.
 If the candidate has not been granted tenure at a peer institution, consult with the Office of the Vice Provost for Faculty and Academic Affairs concerning the materials to obtain and submit (e.g., six outside letters).
 For more information, see: https://vpfaa.indiana.edu/doc/recruiting-faculty-with-tenure.pdf

 Candidates should have time to interact socially with faculty and students from the department and related departments.
 This provides an excellent opportunity for the candidate to evaluate the department as well.
 It is vital during these engagements that faculty members are careful not to solicit personal information unrelated to the position, such as marital or parental status, as a candidate may see that as materially affecting their candidacy.
-However, incidental conversations that include these topics are permissible, and candidates may voluntarily share information.
+However, incidental conversations initiated by the candidate that include these topics are permissible, and candidates may voluntarily share information, but no futher information should be solicited.
 Additionally, faculty members should address candidate questions and concerns about such things as schools, spousal employment, and benefits.
 Faculty members should feel comfortable conversing with the candidates as they would any other colleague.